This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 The park entrance is a dirt road that can get quite bumpy especially after heavy rains.
 It shouldn’t be a problem for larger vehicles, or if you’re used to driving on dirt roads.
 But keep this in mind if you’re driving a smaller car!

-Weekdays and colder weekends coming up should not be as busy.
+Weekdays and colder weekends should not be as busy.
 We visited on a chilly September Sunday (60s in the morning) and the park was still not at capacity at noon.
+However, my second visit on a warm October Saturday was fairly busy.

-If you’re hoping to see a picture-perfect empty spring, I recommend visiting on a weekday, or camping at the park and waking up before 8am when the park opens to day visitors.
+If you’re hoping to see a picture-perfect empty spring, I recommend visiting on a weekday, a chilly morning, or camping at the park and waking up before 8am when the park opens to day visitors.

 The park has 8 tent campsites and 17 campsites with RV hookups.
 Currently the campsite shares restroom facilites with the day visitors.
 The campsites did not seem to be very private, but it looked like most of the sites were occupied at the time of our visit.